The-AI-Alliance/open-agent-lab/docs/contributing.markdown

 The following people have contributed to the creation and maintenance of this project:

+* Adam Pingel, IBM
+* Trevor Grant, IBM
+* Joe Olson, IBM
-* TODO
+* Dean Wampler, IBM

 # How to Contribute to this Project

 We welcome your contributions to this project.
-Visit the project's [GitHub repo](https://github.com/The-AI-Alliance/open-agent-lab/){:target="repo"}, the [discussions](https://github.com/The-AI-Alliance/open-agent-lab/discussions){:target="repo-disc"}, and the [open issues](https://github.com/The-AI-Alliance/open-agent-lab/issues){:target="repo-issues"}, in particular, for areas where you might contribute.
+Visit the project's [GitHub repo](https://github.com/The-AI-Alliance/open-agent-lab/){:target="repo"}, the [discussions](https://github.com/The-AI-Alliance/open-agent-lab/discussions){:target="repo-disc"}, [project dashboard](https://github.com/orgs/The-AI-Alliance/projects/41/views/2){:target="repo-project"}, and the [open issues](https://github.com/The-AI-Alliance/open-agent-lab/issues){:target="repo-issues"}, in particular, for areas where you might contribute.

 # Joining the Work Group